21/04/2011 - Version 1.0 release, updated for patch 4.06

 Now here are the rules to follow:

-4. When LnL procs you should use 3 ES back to back unless you have other higher priority things coming off cooldown.
+3. When LnL procs you should use all available ES back to back unless you have other higher priority things coming off cooldown.

 trinket is now a relatively short cd and should be used mainly to coincide with it's agility proc and/or other high damage phases such as bloodlust/heroism and potions.

-8. aMoC and stampede update dynamically so don't be afraid of using them off cooldown.
+7. aMoC updates dynamically so don't be afraid of using it off cooldown.
 Getting them with trinket procs is nice but never delay it to the point where you lose one usage.
 3 uses with no proc alignment is still better than 2 uses with procs.

 What do I do with Rapid Fire?